acrlc/command/README.md

 ### Potential bugs
 Because this package is still early in development there could be some potential bugs such as:
 - Limited control over inputs.
 For example, there’s isn’t a protocol for determining all acceptable styles of an input (only short or long but not both)
 - The parser makes many assumptions (upside and downside).
 It sorts according to flag, option, then single or multiple unlabeled inputs.
-This may not be favored for apps that accept subcommands like `git clone` which in recursively, also accept a set of inputs
+This may not be favored for apps that accept subcommands like `git clone` which recursively, also accept a set of inputs
 - Lack of other features that are included with other argument parsers
 ### Protocols
 #### `Command` and `AsyncCommand`